top of page

 If you're short on binding or just in the mood for a quicker make, the no-bind sleeve method is a great option to try!

-Follow the sewing instructions in the Tulip Vest booklet up to step 13 where we finish making the ties.
-(The vest I have made below hasn't got the pockets or wadding as it is a lightweight version, but this technique does work on thicker vests too.
-Make sure your vest is quilted and pockets are sewn before carrying on.)
+Follow the sewing instructions in the Tulip Vest booklet up to step 13, where we finish making the ties.
+The vest I have made below hasn't got the pockets or wadding as it is a lightweight version, but this technique does work on thicker vests too.
+Make sure your vest is quilted and pockets are sewn before carrying on.

 1. With right sides together, align the front and back vest pieces at the shoulder seams.
 Pin in place and sew the shoulder seams.

-1. Repeat with the lining pieces.
+2. Repeat this process with the lining pieces.

 1. Open out the lining and outer vest pieces flat on your surface.
 Place them with right sides together and align the armhole curves carefully.
 Pin them in place.
 Sew only around the armholes, leaving the rest of the edges open.

-Tip: Carefully clip into the seam allowance around the curve - this will help the seam lie smoothly when you turn the vest right side out next.
+Tip: Carefully clip into the seam allowance around the curve.
+This will help the seam lie smoothly when you turn the vest right side out next.

 1. Turn the vest right side out so the lining sits neatly inside the outer fabric.
 Gently roll the armhole seams between your fingers to shape them, then press them flat for a smooth finish.

-3. Sew the seams.
+2. Sew the seams.
 Then turn the vest right side out and press.
+Topstitch around the armholes to neaten.

 Now you can sew the bias binding around the raw edges of the vest to finish!
 Remember to attach your ties before doing so.
 Take your time around the curves and corners, and enjoy seeing your vest come together!

+🌷 That’s a Wrap!
 Whether you went for the classic bound edge or tried the no-bind sleeve hack, I hope you love your finished make.
-It’s the kind of piece that works year-round and shows off your fabric choices beautifully.
+It’s the kind of piece that works year-round and showcases your fabric choices beautifully.

-If you haven’t got the pattern yet, you can find it right here 👉
+If you haven’t got the pattern yet, you can find it right here 👉 The Tulip Vest Sewing Pattern PDF

 Kym x